-- Choose loose-fitting clothing made of silky fabrics.
-They are easier than polyester or flannel fabrics to take on and off. - Dress while sitting.
-It is easier. - Use a stool or reacher to help put on/take off socks to avoid excessive reaching. - Do not reach behind you to put on a coat, robe, shirt, or front closure bra.
-Instead, keep your arms in front of you and reach across your body to pull items around your back or neck.
-Try to keep your elbows pointing in front of you or towards the ground.
+- Choose loose-fitting clothing to allow your incision to "breathe" and as they are easier to put on and take off. - Dress while seated. - Use a stool or long handled equipment (reacher, sock aide, shoe horn) as needed to help. - Do not reach behind you to put on your coat, robe, shirt or front closure hra - Keep your arms in front of you and reach across your body to pull items around your back or neck.
+Try keeping your elbows pointing in front of you or towards the ground.